hilbert-spaess/hilbert-spaess.github.io/about.md

 - Set theory and what it can tell us about the universe.

-- Speeding up language acquisition.
+- How to speed up language acquisition.
+Especially 日本語 :)

 If you want to get in touch, you can contact me at jacobcoxon [at] hotmail [dot] co [dot] uk, or just add me on Facebook.